Laser System User Interfaces

 How the Universal Control Panel (UCP) and the Laser System Manager (LSM) Work

 Universal Laser Systems provides two user interfaces.
 The UCP supports the VLS, PLS and ILS platforms.
-The LSM supports the XLS platform.
+The LSM supports the ULTRA platforms.
 Both interfaces allow users to execute laser processing operations with three easy steps:

 - 1. Print or Direct Import the design file.